 The new normal in healthcare:

-Matt’s career spans service as a Peace Corps Volunteer in Africa, as an investment banker focused on the technology sector, a strategy consultant at BCG, and a partner at Tapestry Networks.
-At Tapestry, he focused on aligning private sector innovation with public need.
-Matt has an undergraduate business degree from UC Berkeley and a masters in public policy from Harvard’s Kennedy School.
+Matt’s career spans service as a Peace Corps Volunteer in Africa, as an investment banker focused on the technology sector, and a manager at BCG.
+He holds a business degree from UC Berkeley and a master’s in public policy from Harvard’s Kennedy School.

 In many clinical situations doctors need to treat patients with antibiotics without knowing what is causing their symptoms.
 This leads to widespread use of antibiotics where they are not needed, and the risk of using the wrong antibiotic where one is needed.